danb0b/website_hugo_framework/content/course-documents/syllabus-print.md

 :::

 <!--
 Accommodations will be made for religious observances provided that students notify the instructor at the beginning of the semester concerning those dates.
 Students who expect to miss class due to officially university-sanctioned activities should inform the instructor early in the semester.
 Alternative arrangements will generally be made for any examinations and other graded in-class work affected by such absences.
-The preceding policies are based on [ACD 304–04](http://www.asu.edu/aad/manuals/acd/acd304-04.html), “Accommodation for Religious Practices” and [ACD 304–02](http://www.asu.edu/aad/manuals/acd/acd304-02.html), “Missed Classes Due to University-Sanctioned Activities.”
+The preceding policies are based on [ACD 304–04](http://www.asu.edu/aad/manuals/acd/acd304-04.html), "Accommodation for Religious Practices" and [ACD 304–02](http://www.asu.edu/aad/manuals/acd/acd304-02.html), "Missed Classes Due to University-Sanctioned Activities."
 -->

 ### Accommodations
 Accommodations will be made for the following:

-* excused absences related to religious observances/practices that are in accord with [ACD 304–04](https://www.asu.edu/aad/manuals/acd/acd304-04.html), “Accommodation for Religious Practices”
+* excused absences related to religious observances/practices that are in accord with [ACD 304–04](https://www.asu.edu/aad/manuals/acd/acd304-04.html), "Accommodation for Religious Practices"
-* excused absences related to university sanctioned events/activities that are in accord with [ACD 304–02](https://www.asu.edu/aad/manuals/acd/acd304-02.html), “Missed Classes Due to University-Sanctioned Activities”
+* excused absences related to university sanctioned events/activities that are in accord with [ACD 304–02](https://www.asu.edu/aad/manuals/acd/acd304-02.html), "Missed Classes Due to University-Sanctioned Activities"
-* Excused absences related to missed class due to military line-of-duty activities that are in accord with [ACD 304–11](https://www.asu.edu/aad/manuals/acd/acd304-11.html), “Missed Class Due to Military Line-of-Duty Activities,” and SSM 201–18, “Accommodating Active Duty Military”
+* Excused absences related to missed class due to military line-of-duty activities that are in accord with [ACD 304–11](https://www.asu.edu/aad/manuals/acd/acd304-11.html), "Missed Class Due to Military Line-of-Duty Activities," and SSM 201–18, "Accommodating Active Duty Military"

 <!--We will coordinate on the first day of class to determine an appropriate way to submit assignments and projects.
 They will be due before class on the day indicated; this process will likely be automated,  so late assignments will not be recorded(or automatically marked as late).
 It will be your responsibility to submit late assignments to me *via email* as well.
 The date and time the email was received will determine the number of late days.-->